sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

 #### Add update packages

-**x64/x86 distinction:** *IF you will be using x64 Windows 10 image, add x64 update packages or if you will be using x86 Windows 10 image add x86 update packages*
+If you use an x64 Windows 10 image, add x64 update packages; if you use an x86 Windows 10 image, add x86 update packages.

-**OBTAIN**: Obtain update packages by downloading from [Microsoft Update Catalog](http://catalog.update.microsoft.com/v7/site/Home.aspx)
+To obtain update packages, download them from [Microsoft Update Catalog](http://catalog.update.microsoft.com/v7/site/Home.aspx).

 1. Run Internet Explorer and navigate to [Microsoft Update Catalog](http://catalog.update.microsoft.com/v7/site/Home.aspx) webpage.
-Please see the essential updates from *What You Must Obtain & From Where* section which you should obtain from Microsoft Update Catalog.
+See [What you will need and where to get it](#what-you-will-need-and-where-to-get-it) for more information about which packages you should obtain from Microsoft Update Catalog.

 2. Type every single update package one by one into the search box and click **Search**.

     ![Update catalog](images/updatecatalog.png)

-1. After seeing search is competing, click **Add** next to the version and architecture of the package you wish to download.
+1. After search completes, click **Add** next to the version and architecture of the package you wish to download.

     ![Add Update Catalog](images/addupdatecatalog.png)

-1. After you’ve added all of the below listed updates, click **view basket** and then **Download**.
+1. After you add all of the following updates, click **view basket** and then **Download**.

     ![Download Update Catalog](images/downloadupdatecatalog.png)